-The parameter estimates at the joint posterior mode are shown in Table 7, and fits to the indices of abundance at the joint posterior mode are shown in Figures 1a-e.
-The begin-year biomass time series ($^{B{x}}$) is shown in Figure 2 and the stock-recruitment residuals are shown in Figure 3, with 2011 indicating below-average recruitment.
+The parameter estimates at the joint posterior mode are shown in Table 6, and fits to the indices of abundance at the joint posterior mode are shown in Figures 1a-e.
+The begin-year biomass time series (B_y^) is shown in Figure 2 and the stock-recruitment residuals are shown in Figure 3, with both 2010 and 2011 showing below-average recruitment.
 The fit to the stock-recruitment relationship is shown in Figure 4.
 Also shown in Figure 4 is the replacement line; this reflects an exact balance between additions from recruitment and losses to mortality, and intersects the stock-recruitment curve at K in the absence of fishing mortality.

 The diagnostics from the tests of Geweke (1992), Raftery and Lewis (1992) and Heidelberger and Welch (1983) were monitored for instances of non-convergence in the MCMC (these tests are used to show when convergence has not occurred rather than to prove that convergence to the posterior mode has occurred (Gamerman, 1997)).
-Three of the 41 recruitment residuals failed the Geweke convergence diagnostic, indicating that a longer chain is ideally required.
-Six of the 41 stock-recruitment residuals failed the Heidelberger and Welch (1983) half-width test, indicating that a longer chain is ideally required, and for one recruitment residual there was evidence for a longer burn-in required.
+Two of the 41 recruitment residuals failed the Geweke convergence diagnostic, indicating that a longer chain is ideally required, while six of the 41 stock-recruitment residuals failed the Heidelberger and Welch (1983) half-width test, indicating that a longer chain is ideally required.
 According to the Raferty and Lewis convergence diagnostic thinning, burn-in and chain length was sufficient for all estimable parameters.

 The median average annual catch as a function of different constant future levels of effort, together with 90% probability intervals obtained from the projections is shown in Figure 5, and is compared with that obtained from the Bayesian assessment performed in 2010.
 Also included in this Figure is the median average annual catch derived in 2008, where 12 assessments were conducted, each for a discrete value of h ranging from 0.4 to 0.5 in steps of 0.05.
 These were then integrated over using Deviance Information Criterion weighting.
-The curve derived from the 2012 assessment suggests that the fishery could potentially accommodate greater effort than is currently the case.
+The curve derived from the 2012 assessment is similar to that from the 2010 assessment and suggests that the fishery could potentially accommodate greater effort than is currently the case.